willhutch/progression-framework/frameworks/data/dataanalytics.md

           - "Thought leader across Global and externally - displays this on a regular basis"
           - "Contributes to setting strategic vision for the team and squads in which they operate in"
 ---
-### About our engineering progression frameworks
+### About our progression frameworks
-The engineering progression framework is a tool to help everyone:
+The progression framework is a tool to help everyone:
 - make development and career plans
 - talk about what we’re looking for from Globallers in a consistent way